arkency/posts/posts/2017-01-13-run-your-tests-on-production.md

 newsletter: :arkency_form
 ---

-Running your tests in production?
+Running your tests on production?
 On the real, live system?
 Sounds unorthodox?
 There might be situations, where it's actually a good idea.
 Read on!

 <!-- more -->